Random games from my collection:

 , great gameplay but I was always left feeling empty and a bit mathy at the end).

 I am just about out of shelf space for my games and I really like the size of my collection-it is manageable and full of titles that I love.
-However, given the amount of time I spend on BGG I am always encountering more and more games that might find a home in my collection.
 As far as game acquisition philosophy goes- these days I am looking to round out my collection rather than specialize in any particular genre or category.
 This may be the result of having been in the hobby long enough to start seeing most new games as like some other game I've already played.